ClaraVth/torchgeo_arcgis/README.md

 This is not an issue with the ArcGIS implementation.
 Therefore, the error must be within torchgeo_logic.py.

 ## Example Usage
-I downloaded the Landsat 7, Landsat 8, and CDL datasets for testing from https://huggingface.co/datasets/torchgeo/tutorials/tree/main.
+I downloaded the Landsat 7, Landsat 8, and CDL datasets for testing from [here](https://huggingface.co/datasets/torchgeo/tutorials/tree/main).\
+Larger datasets can be loaded from the [USGS EarthExplorer](https://earthexplorer.usgs.gov) and [USDA](https://www.nass.usda.gov/Research_and_Science/Cropland/Release/index.php).